 by John Brown, HaveFunBiking.com

-As a parent and tinkerer, one of the most fun activities I share with my boys is teaching them how things work.
+As a parent and tinkerer, one of the most fun activities I share with my two boys is teaching them how things work.
 Now that my older son is riding more and helping me reviewing a bike for HaveFunBiking, the time has come to teach him how a bike works.
 Almost everybody gets the basics, but after 20 years working in shops, I want to give as much of my experience to him as possible.
-Take a look at my plan for teaching my son bicycle maintenance.
+Take a look at my plan for teaching my sons bicycle maintenance.

 Safety first in bicycle maintenance